 If you have light switches or electrical outlets we recommend using soundproof putty pads for this application.
 The putty pads will seal off the electrical outlets and light switches and prevent sound from transmitting through these areas.

 Make sure you seal the seams of the drywall once again using an acoustical caulk to make sure that no sound can leak through this soundproof system.
+The caulk can be used to seal any air caps, we often recommend check around your windows to quiet your noisy windows.
+Also, check around your HVAC vents if you have a noisy air vent in bedroom.

 There are other methods for soundproofing a room that we will cover in subsequent articles, but the method above will give you a very soundproof room for playing live music or just a place of quiet solitude where there are no interruptions.
+If you need to take your soundproofing to the next level, check out our guide on recording studio soundproofing.